-It should be emphasised once more that in 2020 the lease agreement for new business capacities was "activated", which in accordance with IFRS 16 resulted in an increase in the value of intangible assets and, accordingly, an increase in lease liabilities by HRK 108.5 million.
-In accordance with the signed agreements and corrections of lease amounts for 2020, considering the adjustment to the new situation caused by the COVID-19 pandemic, these leases additionally contributed to the Company's cash flow being more stable this year.
+It should be emphasised once more that in 2020 the lease agreement for new business capacities was "activated", which in accordance with IFRS 16 resulted in an increase in the value of intangible assets and, accordingly, an increase in lease liabilities by HRK 172.1 million.
+In accordance with the signed agreements and corrections of lease amounts for 2020, considering the adjustment to the new situation caused by the COVID-19 pandemic, these leases additionally contributed to the Group's cash flow being more stable this year.

-In the period from January to December 2020, the Company realised a loss in the amount of HRK 107,483,113, while in the same period in 2019 it realised a loss in the amount of HRK 4,774,369.
-In 2020, EBITDA amounted to HRK -61,099,134 and was by HRK 76,264,535 lower than the EBITDA realised in the same period in 2019.
-If the "impairment" effects would be excluded, the Company's loss in 2020 would amount to HRK 44,006,005, and the EBITDA normalised for one-time costs would amount to HRK 2,377,974, which is HRK 23,039,682 less than the normalised EBITDA in 2019.
+In the period from January to December 2020, the JADRAN Group realised a loss in the amount of HRK 112,623,690, while in the same period in 2019 it realised a profit before tax in the amount of HRK 1,111,065.
+In 2020, EBITDA amounted to HRK -58,879,201, which is by HRK 82,754,147 lower than the EBITDA realised in the same period in 2019.
+EBITDA is normalised for one-time costs and amounts to HRK 1,873,922.